A quieter Christmas: White House to skip big holiday parties because of covid

 White House officials were at pains to emphasize that this does not mean they will ignore the holiday season, and Biden is not fully abandoning large get-togethers with wealthy and powerful associates.
 He posed for photos and spoke Tuesday evening at a Democratic National Committee holiday celebration, where some 400 party donors, senior staffers, labor leaders and other dignitaries gathered on a hotel rooftop, officials said.
+In his speech, Biden told guests he felt bad the pandemic had limited who could visit the White House.

+“I have to admit to you, I have one serious regret,” Biden said.
+“I had hoped by now each one of you who had helped us get to where we are would have had full access to the White House.
+I mean that sincerely.
+We had all kinds of plans.
+We thought we were going to be in a position,” due to vaccinations, he added.

 The event stood out in a month that is normally dotted with VIP events featuring the president, but which has been upended this year by a recent increase in coronavirus infections and the emergence of the new omicron variant, which scientists are still studying.